paphilly/CustomerRewardsAPIs/README.md

-API is written from rewards application stand point.
+API is written from rewards application stand point

 DB Schema contains Customer and CustomerTransaction.
 Customer table was added to be realistic and complete, but not needed in current API requirements.
 H2 database used with some initial data.